Pandas-Team/Automatic-Parking/README.md

 ## Path planning

 #### A* algorithm
-Agent will find a path from start to its goal using A*.
+The agent will find a path from start to its goal using A*.
 This implementation of A* from [PythonRobotics](https://pythonrobotics.readthedocs.io/en/latest/modules/path_planning.html), considers parameters like obstacles and robot radius.

 #### interpolating path with b-spline